PyTables/PyTables/doc/source/usersguide/tutorials.rst

 tutorials that will enable you to understand PyTables' main features.
-If you would like more information about some particular instance variable, global function, or method, look at the doc strings or go to the library reference in :ref:`libraryReference`.
+If you would like more information about some particular instance variable, global function, or method, look at the doc strings or go to the library reference in :ref:`library_reference`.
 If you are reading this in PDF or HTML formats, follow the corresponding hyperlink near each newly introduced entity.